EU AI Act: What is it and how will it affect recruitment?

 HR and TA teams will need to:

-• Put measures in place to monitor the AI-system’s operations
+- Put measures in place to monitor AI system operations

-• Be mindful of automated decision-making and the requirements surrounding that
+- Be aware of automated decision-making and its associated requirements

-Besides the EU AI Act, TA and HR teams need to consider:
+In light of the EU AI Act, TA and HR teams should also consider:

 Preparing for the EU AI Act